BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/creating_your_first_se_mod.md

 This tutorial will walk you through creating a simple Mod with Norbyte's Script Extender(SE).

-We will create mod that stops your companions from going back to their tent once in camp.
+We will create a mod that stops your companions from going back to their tent once in camp.
 Aditionally we will utilize SE together with `stats` to make this toggleable.

 This tutorial is based on **Alithea Ancunín's** implementation of [Please Stay] (include link here)